Human Services (HS)

 - develop greater self-understanding and self-reflection to enhance professional behavior, promote students' abilities to make life affirming choices and to make effective decisions in the field.

 Admission to the major does not guarantee permission to take the internship courses and to graduate from the program.
 Continuation in the program to graduation and permission to take internship courses are predicated not only upon satisfactory academic performance, but also upon satisfactory demonstration of professional and ethical responsibility, personal responsibility, and satisfactory demonstration of skills and abilities prerequisite to the ethical delivery of services in the field.
-(For more specific information about the criteria used to evaluate students' progress, a copy of the program manual can be obtained from the School of Integrated Studies.)
+(For more specific information about the criteria used to evaluate students' progress, a copy of the program manual can be obtained from the School of Sciences, Humanities & Visual Communications.)
 Students must complete all courses in the major (those courses with the alpha-designators ENL, HSR, PSY, SPC and SOC) with a grade of 'C' or above.
 Failure to achieve a grade of 'C' or above in a course after the maximum attempts allowed by College policy, results in withdrawal from the major in which the course is required.
 Students should work closely with their advisers and with the program faculty to ensure that they are meeting all criteria for satisfactory progress in the program.

 |FYE101||First Year Experience||1|